Ian Shipsey: Career

 After graduating from the University of Edinburgh, Shipsey went to Syracuse University for three years postodctoral research position.
 After this he was appointed assistant professor at Purdue University, later elevated to the Julian Schwinger distinguished professorship in 2007.
 He moved to the University of Oxford in 2013 as Henry Moseley Centenary Professor and became the head of the physics department in 2018.
 He was a fellow at St Catherine's College.

 During his time in the United States, he played a leading role in the CLEO experiment at Cornell University, being elected co-spokesperson three times.
 He constructed the muon detector and led studies into charmed baryon and bottom quark decay searches.
 Shipsey was one of the key proponents for and CLEO-c experiment, results from which were used to make the most precise tests for lattice QCD heavy quark calculations.

 From 2001 onwards he was working on the CMS experiment, constructing silicon cameras for the detector, using which he made the first cross section measurements of the Upsilon meson.
 With his students he also measured Upsilon meson suppression in Large Hadron Collider heavy-ion collisions provided experimental evidence for quark-gluon plasma.
 Shipsey also formed one of two teams that were the first to observe strange B meson di-muon decays.

 After arriving in Oxford, Shipsey became the Oxford ATLAS group leader where he oversaw the university's new silicon detector fabrication facility whose detector will be used for the high-luminosity LHC ATLAS upgrade.
 With his students he also managed to measure the Higgs mass and the Higgs decay width.
-Since 2008 he has been principal investigator for the Vera Rubin observatory at the Science and Technology Facilities Council, providing critical components for the observatory.
-He has also worked on developing cameras for MAGIS in the United States and AION in the United Kingdom.
+In 2008 he became the principal investigator for the Vera C. Rubin Observatory at the Science and Technology Facilities Council, providing critical components for the observatory.
+He also worked on developing cameras for MAGIS in the United States and AION in the United Kingdom.

 He was elected as a Fellow of the Royal Society (FRS) in 2022 along with an honorary fellowship at the Institute of Physics in 2023.
 Additionally he also won the James Chadwick Medal and Prize in 2019.